capitalch/trace-new/notes/tracking.md

 																											2. AppHttpException of type custome exception not working
 																											3. Server side graphql authentication
 																											4. get_other_user_bundle error
+## 10-02-2023
+1. New client and new client with ext database

 ## 06-02-2023 - 09-02-2023
 1. Implemented Insert, Update, Delete, Remove in Ag-grid